mwcproject/mwc-wallet/doc/slatepack_data_format.md

 * Files are susceptible to man in the middle attack because files are not addressed to specific wallet.
 * Users don't like files for exchanges.
 Sting with content is more friendly.

-To address those issues MWC adopts grin's Slatepacks:  https://docs.grin.mw/wiki/transactions/slatepack/ <br>
+To address those issues MWC adopts mwc's Slatepacks:  https://docs.mwc.mw/wiki/transactions/slatepack/ <br>
 Altho MWC slatepacks look very similar, the implementation is very different.
-This document desribes the Slatepack format and our deviation from grins Implementation.
+This document desribes the Slatepack format and our deviation from mwcs Implementation.

 # Community-level explanation
 Slatepacks Simplify the existing transaction process so that a transaction can be built using a copy and pastable SlatepackMessage string asynchronously.